andrejewski/console-hook/README.md

 // if you have an Ember app and already use Ember.Logger var Hook = require('console-hook');
 var myHook = Hook(Ember.Logger).attach((method, args) => {
-  // method is the console[method] string, always "error"
+  // method is the console[method] string
   // args is the arguments object passed to console[method] });